tomjoht/tomjoht.github.io/_posts/2015/5/2015-07-07-testing-your-instructions.md

 But the audience *doesn't* know exactly what you know, and although you might feel like what you've written is crystal clear, because c'mon, everyone knows how to clear their cache, in reality you won't know until you *test your instructions against an audience*.

-## Testing the instructions against an audience
+## Step 3: Test the instructions against an audience

 Almost no developer can push out their code without running it through QA, but for some reason technical writers are usually exempt from QA processes.
 There are some cases where tech docs are "tested" by QA, but whenever this happens I usually get the strange feedback, as if a robot were testing my instructions.